Aging Narcissist

 I have literally NEVER had one say their narc got BETTER with time.
 Always it got worse as they aged- unless you are talking about children.
 If so then the answer is - they grew up.
 Children are essentially all narcissists because narcissists are essentially children that never fully grew up.

-Aging is hard.
-For so many of us, losing our vitality and facing our mortality is a scary, painful grind.
 But we discover upsides, like knowing stuff, slowing down to listen, seeing our kids and grandkids thrive and helping them when they falter, enjoying long-term connections with family and friends, recognizing our core values and releasing shallow pursuits, reaping the fruits of our professional and personal labors.

 The wise among us take time to reflect, savor, and continue finding ways to grow and give back, like deeply ringed trees breathing out life-giving oxygen.